 MSAC did not support listing of MIGS as a standalone procedure due to insufficient evidence of effectiveness and because the population who would be eligible for the service could not be adequately defined.

-MSAC’s recommendations are currently being considered by the Government.
-However, the interim item will remain in place until these considerations are complete.
+In the 2018-19 Budget, the Government announced it had agreed to list on the MBS the two MSAC recommended items for MIGS.
+These will be listed from 1 November 2018.
+The interim item will remain in place until this process is complete.
 Patients should discuss the appropriateness of surgery under this interim item number with their treating doctor.

 While the MSAC did not support the MBS listing of a standalone MIGS procedure based on the available evidence, the MSAC will re-consider listing of this service if the applicant(s) or the profession can provide sufficient evidence in support this service.
 It is not uncommon for proposals for new services to require more than one submission to MSAC before a recommendation can be made in support of the service.

 Australia receives international recognition for its approach to funding universal health care, and the MSAC plays a vital role in applying health technology assessment processes to ensure sound evidence-based funding outcomes for both patients and the Australian taxpayer.

 In relation to out-of-pocket costs, while the Government is responsible for setting MBS fees and associated rebates, it cannot compel doctors to observe the MBS fee for a particular service.
 Medical practitioners are free to set their own value on their services, which may exceed the Medicare rebate.
 The actual fee is a matter between the patient and their doctor.
 Practitioners are encouraged to consider the personal circumstances of their patients when determining the fees they charge, and many do so.
 If a patient is not satisfied with the proposed fee, they can exercise their consumer rights and seek a second opinion if they feel they can secure a better price for a medical service.